open-source-labs/OverVue/README.md

 + Ability to place child components into HTML elements
 + Integration with Storybook
 + Removal of NPM Dependencies
-+ Ability to add a copy of an existing component from another route to a new route
++ Ability to add a copy of an existing component from one route to another
 + Fix the incorrect resizing of components when maximizing and minimizing while the compoenent is active.

 #### Authors